-- Continue to execute on the de-risking and improvement of the viability of the Copperstone project.
-The Company will focus on trade-off studies, improving construction capital, updating the mine design, and upgrading the level of required engineering to take the Project to a construction decision.
-The Company also continues to prioritize resource and mine life extension consisting of exploration drilling with the goal of adding new resources and in-fill drilling for the purposes of converting existing resources to higher classification and to improve the potential mine production levels.. - Reduce the financial encumbrances on the company and in particular, on the Copperstone project.
+- Based on the results of the 2023 PEA the Company will focus on specific trade-off studies that could improve operational efficiency and lower construction capital. - Continue discussions with potential providers of initial construction capital as identified in the PEA. - The Company also continues to prioritize resource and mine life extension consisting of exploration drilling with the goal of adding new resources and in-fill drilling for the purposes of converting existing resources to higher classification and to improve the potential mine production levels. - Reduce the financial encumbrances on the company and in particular, on the Copperstone project.
 The reduced encumbrance by way of reduced (royalties) and debt (including debt extension) is expected to lead to improved investor perception, net asset value accretion, project fundability and possible third part interest.